StruktAI/struktcore-lite/README.md

 - [ ] Plugin scheduling / crontab support
 - [ ] Dynamic LLM switching
-- [ ] REST API wrapper
+- [ ] REST API interface
-- [ ] Plugin marketplace via Git sync
+- [ ] Plugin discovery via Git sync

 ---

-### Built by Gus
+### 👤 Built by Gus

 > “Structure is survival.”
-> If you like this project, fork it, drop a star, or plug in your own assistant modules.
+> If you like this project, fork it, star it, or drop in your own modules.